-Rainbow Lorikeet: Complete Species Guide on Behaviour, Diet, Habitat and Care
+Rainbow Lorikeet: Complete Species Guide to Behaviour, Diet, Habitat and Care

 The rainbow lorikeet (Trichoglossus moluccanus) is one of the most recognisable and colourful parrots in the world.
-Native to Australia, this medium-sized parrot is celebrated for its striking multicoloured plumage, loud personality, and highly specialised diet.
+Native mainly to northern and eastern Australia, the rainbow lorikeet is a medium-sized parrot celebrated for its striking multicoloured plumage, loud personality, and highly specialised nectar-based diet.

 Whether spotted in a coastal eucalyptus forest or visiting a backyard feeding station, the rainbow lorikeet leaves a lasting impression on anyone who encounters it.